-Life Asset Financial Training
+Life Asset Business and Financial Training

 Life Asset Loan Fund

 Our loan program is modeled after the Grameen Bank lending model.
 Grameen Bank was started in 1976 in Bangladesh by Nobel Laureate Professor Mohammed Yunus.
-Since its inception, Grameen Bank has loaned over $11 billion to 8 million borrowers, 96 percent of whom are poor women in rural areas.

 Life Asset Emergency Fund

-A special fund will provide financial “Manna” for those who need it the most.
+A special fund provide “emergency loans” for those who need it the most.
 It is designed to help prevent one emergency from leading to another.
 For example, the need to spend $75 for a new car tire can lead to problems paying that month’s rent or other critical needs that can snowball into full-blown financial crisis.
 We are exploring new ways to give money that empowers people.
 Two of the goals of the Emergency Fund are to be a financial bridge and to teach financial skills.